x0gamil/Bug_Bounty_Scripts/crtsh/README.md

 ```bash
 crtsh.sh -d example.com
 ```
-This will fetch and display all the subdomains associated with example.com from crt.sh and save them to a file all-subs.txt.
+This will fetch and display all the subdomains associated with example.com from crt.sh and save them to a file `all-subs.txt`.